 Bipolar disorder is a mental health condition that causes extreme changes in mood and energy.
 It can also affect other aspects of a person’s health, including sleep.
-Treatment may involve cognitive behavioral therapy or sleeping aids.
+Treatment for insomnia may involve cognitive behavioral therapy or sleeping aids.

 This article explores the connection between bipolar disorder, the circadian cycle, and sleep issues.